0708andreas/nonogram/README.md

 $ python3 generator.py -i input.txt -o output.tex
 ```

 along with an optional `-s` or `--solution` if you want the solution to be part of the output.
-The compile the resulting tex-file using XeLaTeX.
+Then compile the resulting tex-file using XeLaTeX.

-Both input and out files are optional.
+Both input and output files are optional.
 If any of them are omitted, stdin/stdout wil be used respectively.